bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 > stylesheet; instead, you can enable the built-in theme to add gradients, shadows, and more.

-While BootstrapVue uses Bootstrap's CSS, certain features of BootstrapVue uses custom CSS (i.e. stacked tables, etc).
+While BootstrapVue uses Bootstrap's CSS, certain features of BootstrapVue uses custom CSS (i.e. stacked tables, etc.).
 Our custom CSS relies on variables defined the Bootstrap v4.x SCSS.
 The `bootstrap-vue/dist/bootstrap-vue.css` is compiled using the default Bootstrap v4.x variables.
-By using the BootstrapVue source SCSS, you can have your variable overrides (such as breakpoints, theme colors, etc) adjust the custom BootstrapVue css generation.
+By using the BootstrapVue source SCSS, you can have your variable overrides (such as breakpoints, theme colors, etc.) adjust the custom BootstrapVue css generation.

 For premium dashboards and themes, please refer to the [`Themes section`](/themes) of the documentation.